 - To perform such other functions, consistent with these Bylaws, which promote and advance the interests of the association, its members, and the bed and breakfast industry.

-The principle office of the association shall be in a location designated by the Board of Directors, hereinafter referred to as the Board.
-This principle office will normally be located at the Executive Office of the association.
+ARTICLE IV -PRINCIPLE OFFICEThe principle office of the association shall be in a location designated by the Board of Directors, hereinafter referred to as the Board.
 Official minutes and financial reports of the association will be kept at this location, and will be available to any member inn upon seven (7) days written notice.

 ARTICLE V - MEMBERSHIP